Virtual Author Talks

 **The views expressed by presenters are their own and their appearance in a program does not imply an endorsement of them or any entity they represent.
 Reference to any specific product or entity does not constitute an endorsement or recommendation by Findlay-Hancock County Public Library/Marathon Center for the Performing Arts.

-Thursday, March 20 at 2 PM
+Thursday, November 13 at 7 PM

 This program is presented in partnership with Marathon Center for the Performing Arts.